lexycole/Number-Guesser-Game/README.md

 ### `Game Features`

-At the top of the screen, you can see how many attempts you have left After each guess, your remaining attempts will decrease by 1 The game ends when either:
+At the top of the screen, you can see how many attempts you have left.
+After each guess, your remaining attempts will decrease by 1 The game ends when either:

 You guess the correct number (You Win! 🎉)
 You run out of attempts (Game Over 😔)

 ### `Starting a New Game`